 Out April 7!
-Pre-order here.
+Get it here.

 How should we remember George Washington’s entanglement in slavery?
 Americans have argued over that question for nearly 250 years.
 More than any other Founding Father, Washington’s ties to slavery have vexed us.
 He enslaved more people than any of his fellow founders, yet he was the only one of them to emancipate the people he held in bondage.
 Since his death, Americans have grappled with this contradiction, shaping and reshaping our collective memory of Washington and slavery—along with our understanding of the nation.